 But alas, enter reality: I found that I had so many expectations tucked into my pocket so deeply that I almost forgot they were there.
 And man, those things are heavy when you’re trying to swim in an ambiguous ocean.

 Peace Corps had placed me at one of Cambodia’s Regional Teacher Training Centers.
-These are two year schools that prepare students from the surrounding regions to become Primary School teachers.
-Cambodia’s Ministry of Education Youth and Sport (MOEYS) is currently in the process of transitioning all its RTTCs to offer four year programs.
+These are two/four year schools that prepare students from the surrounding regions to become Primary or Secondary School teachers.
+Although our school currently only offers a two year Primary education program, Cambodia’s Ministry of Education Youth and Sport (MOEYS) is in the process of transitioning all its teacher training centers to offer four year programs.
 I could see evidence of this in Stung Treng on the first day I arrived at my school.
 I arrived at the school’s address to see what could only be called the skeletons of buildings and the entire campus under construction, so different from the tour of the campus I had taken on Youtube which showed a campus full of beautiful trees and outdoor common areas.
 The Stung Treng RTTC was and still is undergoing some major changes.
 They already have a lot of newer resources like glass whiteboards (I have never seen them before this but let’s just say they blow traditional whiteboards out of the water!), new desks, and fans in the classrooms.

 Even so, the changes to campus are sometimes hard on the students and teachers.
 Students struggle to concentrate or hear the lesson over sounds of construction just outside their classroom windows.
 Areas of campus are often tough to navigate because workers are removing a tree, laying new cement, or debris is falling from the sky as bricks are being laid on a top floor.
 Despite the difficulties, one thing I have noticed about my students is that they have an immense sense of pride in themselves and their peers and they feel an obligation to improve upon the Cambodia they currently live in so that future generations can flourish.
 During my students’ experience at the RTTC, some of the conditions are less than ideal, but as we see the changes unfold, we are excited for what it means for future students who will be able to have the opportunity to have resources like: new classrooms, a covered gymnasium, and a soccer field, and better dorm rooms with their own private kitchens and bathrooms attached.